audurannaj/the-simpsons/index.md

 ## 4.1 Seasons
-The average sentiment score of each seasons spoken lines can be seen in figures xx and xx.
-Even though the change in sentiment score only ranges from 5.42 to 5.47 it can be seen that there is an upwards trend over the seasons.
+The average sentiment score of each seasons spoken lines can be seen in figures below.
+Even though the change in sentiment score only ranges from 5.42 to 5.47 it can be seen that there is an **upwards trend over the seasons**.
 Looking at how the sentiment score has developed compared to ratings, it can be seen that over the first 9 seasons the ratings are going up while the sentiment score has a downwards trend.
 This then changes from season 10-15 where the ratings start to drop significanly while the sentiment score grows.
 Then through seasons 16-26 the sentiment score is pretty steady while the ratings have a small downwards trend.
-The correlation between the ratings and sentiment score is -0.5 which confirms that there is a negative relationship between the two variables.
+The **correlation between the ratings and sentiment score is -0.5** which confirms that there is a negative relationship between the two variables.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/57719216/70218670-b3805080-1743-11ea-8a30-d07d249adefb.png" width="700" height="400">